WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 # Smart Mirror

-The Smart Mirror is an ‘Two-Way mirror’ with an electronic (LED) display behind the glass.
+The Smart Mirror is an ‘Two-Way mirror’ with an electronic (in oure case:LED) display behind the glass.
 Swipe between various pages that display information like the latest news, date, weatherforcast, calender, live footage of the ISS, Daily jokes, Broadcasting.... and so much more!

 in terms of software we've chosen for the open-source ’MagicMirror²’ software that runs on an Raspberry Pi 2,3B+ or 4B with Raspbian installed.